SnpM/scraipe/docs/advanced_usage/async_architecture.md

 ## Async Orchestration

-Scraipe's async orchestration is powered by the [`AsyncManager`][scraipe.async_util.AsyncManager] and implementations of `IAsyncExecutor`.
+Scraipe's async orchestration is powered by the [`AsyncManager`][scraipe.async_util.async_manager.AsyncManager] and implementations of `IAsyncExecutor`.
 These components ensure seamless integration of asynchronous operations within a synchronous API.

-### [IAsyncExecutor][scraipe.async_util.IAsyncExecutor]
+### [IAsyncExecutor][scraipe.async_util.async_executors.IAsyncExecutor]

 Executors manage the execution of asynchronous tasks.
 Scraipe provides two implementations of `IAsyncExecutor`:
-- [`DefaultBackgroundExecutor`][scraipe.async_util.DefaultBackgroundExecutor]: Runs a single asyncio event loop in a dedicated background thread.
+- [`DefaultBackgroundExecutor`][scraipe.async_util.async_executors.DefaultBackgroundExecutor]: Runs a single asyncio event loop in a dedicated background thread.
 This is the default executor used by `AsyncManager`.
-- [`EventLoopPoolExecutor`][scraipe.async_util.EventLoopPoolExecutor]: Manages a pool of asyncio event loops, each running in its own thread.
+- [`EventLoopPoolExecutor`][scraipe.async_util.async_executors.EventLoopPoolExecutor]: Manages a pool of asyncio event loops, each running in its own thread.
 It balances tasks across the pool for improved concurrency.

 ### [`AsyncManager`][scraipe.async_util.AsyncManager]

-The `AsyncManager` is a static utility that abstracts the complexity of running asynchronous tasks.
-It's essentially a static wrapper for an instance of an executor.
+The `AsyncManager` is a static provider for an `IAsyncExecutor` instance.

-It provides the following functions for async integration.

-- `run()`: Executes a coroutine and blocks until it completes.
-- `run_multiple()`: Executes multiple coroutines concurrently and yields results as they complete.

-Additionally, class's executor can be configured:
+- `get_executor()`: Get the singleton executor instance.
+This is a `DefaultBackgroundExecutor` instance by default.

-- `set_executor()`: Allows switching between executor instances.
+- `set_executor()`: Allows switching between the singleton executor instances.
-- `enable_multithreading()`: Enables multithreading by switching the executor to an instance of `EventLoopPoolExecutor`.
+- `enable_multithreading(pool_size: int = 3)`: Enables multithreading by switching the executor to an instance of `EventLoopPoolExecutor`.
+It creates a pool of the given size.
 - `disable_multithreading()`: Disables multithreading by switching the executor to an instance of `DefaultBackgroundExecutor`.